MatteoZambra/SM_ML__MScThesis/README.md

 # Emergence of Network Motifs in Deep Neural Networks

 ## Purpose
 This repo contains the code intended to support the developing process of my Master Degree Thesis.
-The same results are used in the article [_Emergence of network motifs in deep neural networks_](https://www.mdpi.com/1099-4300/22/2/204).
+The same results are used in the article Zambra, Maritan, Testolin, "Emergence of network motifs in deep neural networks", _Entropy_, **2020**, 22, 204, DOI: [https://doi.org/10.3390/e22020204](https://doi.org/10.3390/e22020204).

 ## Summary